-Mr. Martin's LTIP is comprised of option grants described above and grants under the PSU Plan.
-In 2019, the board of directors approved the 2019-2021 LTIP in which performance criteria must be achieved for the vesting of the awards under the 2019-2021 LTIP.
-In 2019, Mr. Martin was awarded 257,093 PSUs which are expected to vest on or about March 15, 2022.
-The number of PSUs granted to Mr. Martin may be adjusted upwards, to a maximum of 308,511 PSUs, or downwards, based on the level of achievement of the specified performance measures for such PSUs in accordance with terms of the grant of such PSUs and the PSU Plan.
-The PSUs, which are subject to receipt of shareholders' approval at the Meeting, are valued at \$56.85 per share as of September 13, 2019, being the volume weighted average price for the five trading days immediately preceding the date of grant.
-Although the full value of this award is disclosed in the year granted, the expense for these PSUs is spread over the three-year term of the plan.
+COVID-19 pandemic, the board of directors has extended the LTIP by two years to apply for the years 2019 through 2023, as described above under the heading "2019-2023 LTIP."
+The performance criteria must be achieved for the vesting of the awards under the 2019-2023 LTIP.
+In 2019, Mr. Martin was awarded 257,093 PSUs which are expected to vest on or about March 15, 2024.
+The number of PSUs granted to Mr. Martin may be adjusted upwards, to a maximum of 308,511 PSUs, or downwards, based on the level of achievement of the applicable performance measures for such PSUs in accordance with terms of the grant of such PSUs and the PSU Plan.
+The PSUs are valued at \$56.85 per share as of September 13, 2019, being the volume weighted average price for the five trading days immediately preceding the date of grant.
+Although the full value of this award is disclosed in the year granted, the expense for these PSUs is spread over the five-year term of the plan.